oyar99/gcn-rdc/README.md

 - `--analysis` will output a set of files that can be used for further analysis.
 See results section for more details.
 - `--threshold` can be used to change the value used to determine whether two genes are connected.
 It should be a value between 0 and 1.
-- `--performance` whether to use the numpy-based implementation for higher performance
+- `--performance` whether to use the numpy-based implementation for better performance - The default implementation uses Python lists, which are known to be slow.
+Numpy, on the other hand, is a very high tuned C-based implementation.